vincentmorneau/apex-pwa/doc/part4.md

 We are **not** adding our APEX application to the App Store or Google play.
 You can use [Cordova](https://cordova.apache.org/) to build an hybrid app like that.
 A PWA offers an installation button within the app itself.
 When clicked, the PWA proceeds to install itself on the device, and the button disappears as it's no longer necessary.

-Preview of the installation feature:
+Preview:

 ![Example](./preview-install.gif)

 Observations:

-- User clicks on a button `Install this app` in an APEX application
+* User clicks on a button `Install this app` in an APEX application
-- Confirmation window appears, asking to add this app to the home screen
+* Confirmation window appears, asking to add this app to the home screen
-- User clicks "Add to Home Screen"
+* User clicks "Add to Home Screen"
-- The PWA proceeds to install itself and adds an icon to the home screen
+* The PWA proceeds to install itself and adds an icon to the home screen
-- User clicks the icon on the home screen
+* User clicks the icon on the home screen
-- Splash screen appears, like a native app
+* Splash screen appears, like a native app
-- APEX application opens in full screen
+* APEX application opens in full screen

 ## Architecture